-- 4.1 Prepare the material sample in accordance with Section 3. - 4.2 Determine the mass of the total sample and record to the nearest 0.1 g as $W_T$ in Section 6. - 4.3 Using the sieve sizes required by the specification, arrange the set of sieves in descending order with the largest size on top. - 4.4 When using a mechanical sieve shaker, place the set of sieves onto a pan and place into the shaker.
-When no mechanical shaker is available and hand sieving only, proceed to Section 4.5. - 4.4.1 Pour the prepared aggregate into the top sieve.
-Establish a shaking time for different types of aggregates that will assure proper sieving of the material without degradation. - 4.4.2 Cover the stack of sieves and pan, and shake the sample for at least 5 min. - 4.4.3 It may be necessary to establish a shaking time for different types of aggregates to assure proper sieving of the material without degradation. - 4.4.4 Begin with the largest sieve size and progress toward the smaller sieves.
-Obtain an initial weight of the aggregate on the individual sieve and hand sieve the material retained on the sieve to refusal as indicated in Section 4.4.5. - 4.4.5 Hand sieve the material by lateral and vertical motion of the sieve with a "jarring" action that keeps the material moving continuously over the surface of the sieve until no more than 1% by mass of the aggregate on any individual sieve will pass that sieve during 1 min. of continuous hand sieving.
-Hand manipulation of the aggregate particles without forcing them through the sieve is permitted. - 4.4.6 Brush any aggregate particles clinging to each sieve and the aggregate passing the sieve into the next smaller sieve.
-Ensure no material is lost.
+4. PROCEDURE 4.1 Prepare the material sample in accordance with Section 3.
+4.2 Determine the mass of the total sample and record to the nearest 0.1 g as $W_T$ in Section 6.
+4.3 Using the sieve sizes required by the specification, arrange the set of sieves in descending order with the largest size on top.
+4.4 Method A-Follow these steps when using a mechanical shaker: 4.4.1 Place the set of sieves onto a pan and place into the shaker.
+4.4.2 Pour the prepared aggregate into the top sieve.
+4.4.3 Cover the stack of sieves and pan, then shake the sample for at least 5 min.
+4.4.4 It may be necessary to establish a shaking time for different types of aggregates to assure proper sieving of the material without degradation.
+4.4.5 Remove the stack of sieves from the shaker and sieve each sieve-size by hand to refusal.
+4.4.6 Starting with the largest sieve size, remove the material from the sieve and measure the weight to the nearest 0.1 g.
+This is the material retained on the individual sieve.
+4.4.7 Calculate 1% of this weight by multiplying it with 0.01.
+4.4.8 Place the empty sieve into an empty, clean bowl or pan such that it is beneath the sieve to catch material that passes during hand sieving.

-- 4.4.7 Determine the mass of the aggregate retained on the sieve and record to the nearest 0.1 g. - 4.4.8 Repeat Sections 4.4.4 through 4.4.7 for each individual sieve of the entire sample. - 4.4.9 Proceed to Section 4.6. - 4.5 When hand sieving, begin with the largest sieve size and progress toward the smaller sieve sizes following the method described in Section 4.4.4 through 4.4.9. - 4.6 Calculate and report the percentages to the nearest 0.1% for each sieve size as shown in Section 6 and Section 7. - 4.7 Take care to prevent loss of material during the sieving operation.
-When there is a discrepancy of equal to or less than 0.2% between the original dry weight of the sample and the sum of the weights of the various sizes, assume this amount is particles passing the smallest size sieve and use the original weight.
+Return the material from Section 4.4.6 to the empty sieve and hand sieve it for approximately 1 min. with 4.4.9 lateral and vertical motion with a jarring action that keeps the material moving continuously over the surface of the sieve.
+Remove the sieve and weigh the material in the bowl or pan.
+4.4.10 4.4.10.1 When this measured weight is less than the weight calculated in Section 4.4.7, add the material from the bowl to the material in the next smaller sieve size.
+4.4.10.2 Weigh the material retained on the individual sieve to the nearest 0.1 g and record.
+4.4.10.3 Proceed to the next sieve size and repeat Sections 4.4.6 - 4.4.10.2.
+Continue hand sieving until all the sieves have been shaken to refusal.
+4.4.10.4 When the weight in the bowl or pan is more than 1% (Section 4.4.7), add the material from the bowl to the material in the next smaller sieve size and repeat Sections 4.4.6 - 4.4.10.2.
+Proceed to Section 4.6.
+4.4.11 Method B-Follow these steps when no mechanical shaker is available and hand sieving only: 4.5 4.5.1 Begin with the largest sieve size and progress toward the smaller sieve sizes following the method described in Section 4.4.5 - 4.4.10.
+Calculate and report the percentages to the nearest 0.1% for each sieve size as shown in Section 6 and 4.6 Section 7.
+4.7 Take care to prevent loss of material during the sieving operation.
+When there is a discrepancy of equal to or less than 0.2% between the original dry weight of the sample and the sum of the weights of the various sizes. assume this amount is particles passing the smallest size sieve and use the original weight.
 When the discrepancy is greater than 0.2%, check the weights of the various sizes or rerun the analysis with a new sample to correct the error.